cliza (CLIZA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 cliza Historical Price

-According to the latest data gathered on cliza live price page, the current price of cliza is 0.00185059USD.
-The circulating supply of cliza(CLIZA) is 805.29M CLIZA , giving it a market capitalization of $1.49M.
+According to the latest data gathered on cliza live price page, the current price of cliza is 0.00158446USD.
+The circulating supply of cliza(CLIZA) is 805.29M CLIZA , giving it a market capitalization of $1.28M.

 The cliza Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CLIZA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.